aanthonyawad/codingchallenge-backend-webapp/README.md

 This coding challenge is for candidates for the position "Backend Developer - Web Applications"

 ## Overview
-Our software lets users search for Patents and Standards, amongst other things.
+Our software lets user search for Patents and Standards, amongst other things.
 ## Tools Used

 - open-jdk 8